 VEDA OverviewSince its creation by the Vermont General Assembly in 1974, VEDA has provided $2.5 billion in financing assistance to thousands of eligible Vermont commercial and agricultural businesses, helping them grow and create jobs.
 For more than four decades, VEDA’s financing innovations and investments have helped to stimulate Vermont’s economy.

 Sectors We ServeThe Authority's original statutory focus was the support of industrial development in Vermont.
-In the last 40 years, VEDA's enabling statute has been updated repeatedly to keep pace with Vermont's growing economy.
+Since inception, VEDA's enabling statute has been updated repeatedly to keep pace with Vermont's growing economy.
 Over the years, VEDA has created and adapted innovative financing programs and tools to support the diversification of Vermont’s economic sectors, and maximized available funding for its programs.
 Scroll down on this page to learn more.

 In 1989, VEDA started making agricultural loans

 to assist farmers in restructuring their balance sheets, which had been negatively impacted by a cyclical downturn in the dairy industry.
 In 1999, the Vermont Agricultural Credit Corporation (VACC) was formed, and now, agricultural lending through VACC has grown to comprise 40% of VEDA’s direct loan portfolio.
 VACC’s portfolio, initially more than 90% dairy, is becoming much more diversified as the Vermont agricultural economy expands to include new types of farm operations.

 In recent years, VEDA has approved millions of dollars in financing for commercial and agricultural energy generation and efficiency projects, supporting investments in hydropower, solar photovoltaic, wind, digester and biomass projects.
 In 2013, the Vermont Legislature approved new financing at VEDA for sustainable energy projects.